brenodega28/django-easy-channels/README.md

-# Django Easy Channels
+# Easy Channels

-Simple framework for making socket consumers using Django Channels.
+Lightweight framework for quickly making socket consumers using Django and DjangoChannels.

-It's made to work a little like SocketIO using events.

 ## Installing